driveralex/AC562/CR.md

 $$

-### 5 Effect of confine people
+### 2) Effect of confine people

 Now we will add rule to limit social links of people.
 We are trying to simulate the effect of confinement or curfew.
-The modelisation we use is a reduction of the number of edges under certain conditions.
+The modulization we use is a reduction of the number of edges under certain conditions.
 The following code simulate this behaving.

 ```r
 library(igraph)